ahdis/chmed/input/pagecontent/index.md

 #### Change Log
 [Significant changes](changelog.html) to this specification since its initial version.

-### CHMED21A
+### CHMED23A
-The ['eMedication Plan CHMED21A'](TBD) paper describes the specification and reference implementation of the object model for a medication plan, the so-called CHMED21A.
+The 'eMedication Plan CHMED23A' paper describes the specification and reference implementation of the object model for a medication plan, the so-called CHMED23A.

 The reference consists of:
 * The content and layout specification for the electronic document, a JSON file including a medication (Med) for which the format (MedF) and compression (IsCompressed) is being specified.